Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Experiments

-\textbf{Quantitative comparison.} Table \ref{tab:real_comp} provides the quantitative comparison of different methods on VideoLQ \cite{chan2021realbasicvsr} and NoisyCity4.
+To evaluate performance on more realistic videos, we additionally propose a new benchmark test dataset for real-world video denoising, called RealNoise.
+This dataset is collected from Pexels, with videos under the Creative Common license.
+It contains of 10 diverse scene types with different unknown noises, and each video contains at least 100 frames with no scene change.
+Examples of the dataset are shown in Figure~\ref{fig:data_exp} and further details are provided in the supplementary.

+For training of the real video denoising model, we use REDS~\cite{nah2019reds} as the training set.
+To have a fair comparison with other methods, we follow the setting of~\cite{wang2019edvr}, and use 266 regrouped training clips and 4 testing clips (denoted as REDS4), where each with 100 consecutive frames.
+During training, we synthesize noisy videos on the REDS training set by using our proposed noise degradation model.

+As shown in Figure \ref{fig:realnoise_quali}, the proposed method achchives better visual quality than other image restoration methods and camera-based denoising methods.
+Our method is able to synthesize sharper texture.
+In contrast, traditional method VBM4D \cite{maggioni2012bm4d} only remove the part of noise.
+Restormer \cite{zamir2021restormer} and SCUNet \cite{zhang2022scunet} are image denoising methods and have limited performance when the real noise is complex because they do not exploit the temporal information.
+ViDeNN \cite{claus2019videnn} and FloRNN \cite{li2022flornn} introduce artifacts in the video since they are trained on a specific camera.
+In Table \ref{tab:real_comp}, we compare different methods on our dataset.
 Here, we use three non-reference metrics NIQE \cite{mittal2012niqe}, BRISQUE \cite{mittal2011brisque} and PIQE \cite{venkatanath2015piqe} as evaluation metrics because they are commonly used to measure the quality of images and ground-truth videos are not available.
-Our model achieves better performance than all other methods under all metrics.
-In contrast, it is difficult for ViDeNN to reduce noise in real video since the videos are captured by different cameras.
-With the help of our noise degradation model, the denoisers are able to reduce the real-world noise.
+Our method shows very competitive results in all three scores as well.
+Note that these metrics do not always match perceptual visual quality~\cite{lugmayr2020ntire}.
+From the visual example, with the help of our noise degradation model, our denoiser is able to reduce real-world noise.

-\textbf{Qualitative comparison.} As shown in Figure \ref{fig:real}, our model achieves the best visual quality among different methods.
-By taking the spatial and temporal properties into account and using the proposed noise degradation model, our denoiser improves visual quality and leads to cleaner details and edges than other methods.
-For instance, our model is able to recover the windows in the building.
-In contrast, it is hard for image based denoisers \cite{zamir2021restormer,zhang2022scunet} and ViDeNN \cite{claus2019videnn} to remove the noise well in a real-world video.
-There results demonstrate our degradation model is able to improve the generalization ability.